 RITE AID'S DUTIES

-As a health care provider, Rite Aid is required to maintain your protected health information in confidence.
-Protected health information means information about you that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.
-It also includes basic demographic information.
-We are required by law to maintain the privacy of protected health information and to provide you with a Notice of Privacy Practices including our legal duties with respect to protected health information; further, we are required by law to notify you following a breach of your unsecured protected health information.
+We are required by law to maintain the privacy and confidentiality of protected health information and to provide you with a Notice of Privacy Practices including our legal duties with respect to protected health information.
+We are also required by law to notify you following a breach of your unsecured protected health information.

 We reserve the right to change the terms of our Notice and to make the new Notice provisions effective for all protected health information that we maintain.
 When we make changes in our Notice, copies of the revised Notice will be available on request in all our pharmacies.
 A copy will be posted in all of our pharmacies and will be available on our web site at www.riteaid.com.

 FOR MORE INFORMATION OR TO REPORT A PROBLEM

 If you have questions or would like additional information about our privacy practices, you may contact the Privacy Office at (717) 761-2633 or by writing to the Privacy Office, Rite Aid, P.O.
 Box 3165, Harrisburg, PA 17105.
 Forms for filing a written complaint to Rite Aid are available at our pharmacies.
 If you believe your privacy rights have been violated, you can file a complaint with Rite Aid's Privacy Office or with the Secretary of Health and Human Services.
 There will be no retaliation against you for filing a complaint.

 This Notice of Privacy Practices is effective as of 9/2/2022.